What is Physical Distribution in Supply Chain Management? A Detailed Guide in 2023

 What is Physical Distribution?

-Physical distribution is the movement of finished products from a company’s distribution center, using its eCommerce fulfillment network, to the end-user.
-Physical distribution in eCommerce includes warehousing, inventory control, order processing, retail fulfillment and shipping, among other eCommerce supply chain tasks.
+Physical distribution is the movement of finished goods and products from a company’s distribution center, using its eCommerce fulfillment network, to the end-user.
+It includes warehousing, inventory control, order processing, retail fulfillment, and shipping, among other eCommerce supply chain tasks.

 Customer satisfaction is directly affected by the physical distribution of goods and the capacity to get a product to a consumer rapidly and affordably.
 Business owners can ensure sustained success in a continuously changing, competitive global market by keeping items in handy places and developing dependable means of moving those items.